musictopeople/tokio_postgres/README.md

 The table stucture is the exact same as the Diesel getting started example.

+to read your logs export the RUST_LOG environment variable.

+`export RUST_LOG=info`

-run the application, and see the greeting.
+then run the app.

 `cargo run`